 Shares represented by valid proxies will be voted in accordance with instructions contained therein.
-If no specification is made, such shares will be voted (i) "FOR" the election of the seven director nominees listed on the proxy card; (ii) "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2011; (iii) "FOR" the advisory vote relating to our executive compensation; and (iv) "THREE YEARS" for the frequency of the advisory vote relating to our executive compensation.
+If no specification is made, such shares will be voted (i) "FOR" the election of the seven director nominees listed on the proxy card; (ii) "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012; and (iii) "FOR" the advisory vote relating to executive compensation.

 If you are the beneficial owner of your shares, your broker or nominee may vote your shares only on those proposals on which it has discretion to vote.
-Under the rules of the New York Stock Exchange ("NYSE"), your broker or nominee has discretion to vote your shares on routine matters, such as Proposal 2, but does not have discretion to vote your shares on non-routine matters, such as Proposals 1, 3 and 4.
-Therefore, if you do not instruct your broker as to how to vote your shares on Proposals 1, 3 or 4, this would be a "broker non-vote," and your shares would not be counted as having been voted on the applicable proposal.
-We therefore strongly encourage you to instruct your broker or nominee on how you wish to vote your shares.
+Under the rules of the New York Stock Exchange, or NYSE, your broker or nominee has discretion to vote your shares on routine matters, such as Proposal 2, but does not have discretion to vote your shares on non-routine matters, such as Proposals 1 and 3.
+Therefore, if you do not instruct your broker as to how to vote your shares on Proposals 1 or 3, this would be a "broker non-vote" and your shares would not be counted as having been voted on the applicable proposal.
+We strongly encourage you to instruct your broker or nominee on how you wish to vote your shares.